gwltrs/greenspun/README.md

 ```(var I32 x y z 0)```

 Either the type or the initial value (but not both) can be omitted.
-If the initial value is omitted, the variables get set to the default value for that type.
+If the initial value is omitted, the variables get set to the default value for built-in types and ```(default)``` for custom types.

 ```(var I32 x y z)```